 FanDuel Promo Code Gets New Users $300 Back in Bonus Bets for UConn vs. Michigan Championship

 New users can claim a FanDuel promo code offer worth up to $300 back in bonus bets every day for 10 days when betting on Monday's UConn vs. Michigan championship game.
-This welcome bonus provides excellent value for bettors looking to wager on the historic matchup, and current sportsbook promos are available as of April 5.
+The sportsbook promos available April 5 provide excellent value for the title game showdown in Indianapolis.

 How the FanDuel promo code offer works for UConn vs. Michigan betting